 The world is facing a mass extinction and scientists, curators, and educators must come together around the globe to catalyze our understanding of biodiversity and to co-develop strategies to conserve it.
 One of the great conservation tools of our generation is digital sequence information (DSI) such as genetic data.
 Genetic data provides a window to view the incredible ecological and evolutionary history of species and communities that gives us clues about the genetic underpinnings of resistance and resilience as well as functions that people can leverage for innovation.

-With support from the National Science Foundation, the American Institute of Biological Sciences and the USA Nagoya Protocol Action Group are organizing an international workshop series in the fall of 2021 to explore how the international scientific community can study biodiversity in the changing landscape of international policy.
+With support from the National Science Foundation, the American Institute of Biological Sciences and the USA Nagoya Protocol Action Group organized an international workshop series in the fall of 2021 to explore how the international scientific community can study biodiversity in the changing landscape of international policy.

 Organized by: AIBS & USA Nagoya Protocol Action Group (USANPAG)